gregorkovac/MM-Raytracing/readme.md

 # Raytracing

+**🚨 WARNING:** If you are a FRI student feel free to use this code to help yourself with your own (raytracing) project.
+But please do not copy the code or its segments, because plagiarism is taken very seriously at our faculty!

 ## Description

 This is an implementation of raytracing in Matlab created during the Mathematical modeling course at Faculty of Computer and Information Science - University of Ljubljana.